timowest/rogue/README.md

 multimode softsynth with LV2 interface

 Features
-* 4 oscillators with Virtual Analog, Phase Distortion, FM and other waveforms
+* 4 oscillators with
+ * Virtual Analog, Phase Distortion, FM and other waveforms
+ * PWM, PM, Sync, RM and AM modulation
 * 2 filters with Moog and SVF style modes
 * 4 AHDSR envelopes with customizable curve
 * 4 LFOs